Skip to content

 >>>>>>> 396de08 (changes)

-# Resolved version
+# Resolved version - keep what you need

 print("Hello from both versions")

-3. Stage the resolved files:
+3. Stage the resolved file

 git add myfile.py

-4. Continue the rebase:
+4. Continue the rebase

 git rebase --continue

-5. Push your changes:
+5. Push your changes

 git push